Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 Databases

-Entity Framework (EF) is an ORM (Object-Relational Mapper) that allows interacting with relational databases using .NET objects instead of direct SQL queries.
-EF enables managing data in a more structured and secure way, facilitating operations like creating, reading, updating, and deleting data.
+Entity Framework (EF) is an ORM (Object-Relational Mapper) that allows interacting with relational databases using .NET objects, instead of direct SQL queries.
+EF allows handling data in a more structured and secure way, facilitating operations such as creating, reading, updating, and deleting data.

 Web Service Applications (API)